wjt/kathe/README.md

 This script partitions a word list into lists of words which can be spelled using only progressively-larger leading subsets of the alphabet.
-For example, consider a list of English words and the Roman alphabet (*abcdefghijklmnopqrstuvwxyz*).
+For example, consider a list of English words and the Roman alphabet:
+*abcdefghijklmnopqrstuvwxyz*.
 This script would find words that can be spelled using only *a*, then only *ab*, then only *abc* (such as "cab"), then only *abcd* ("ad", "bad", "cad"), then only *abcde* ("ace", "aced", "bed", "bead"), and so on.